bdredenbach/Score-A-Comic/README.md

 ---

-## Your keys stay yours
+## Your keys stay on your device

-Nothing in this repository contains a key, which is why it can be public.
+Nothing in this repository contains an API key, which is why the project can be public.

-Both keys live in your browser's local storage on your own device.
-They go to Anthropic and Stability directly and nowhere else.
-There's no server here to send them to — the whole app is one HTML file.
+Your Anthropic and Stability AI keys are stored in your browser's local storage on your own device.
+API requests are sent directly from your browser to the respective service — this app does not have a backend or server that receives your keys.

-If you fork this, the same holds: whoever runs your copy brings their own keys.
+If you fork this project, the same applies: whoever runs the app provides their own API keys.

 ---